Nagercoil S. Ganesa Iyer

-Nagercoil Ganesa Iyer (NSG) (1905—1978) was a prominent carnatic musician and exponent.
+Nagercoil Ganesa Iyer (NSG) (1905–1978) was a prominent carnatic musician and exponent.

 Early life

 Nagercoil S Ganesa Iyer (NSG) was born in Nagercoil in 1905 to Harikatha exponent Srimaan Sthanu Bagavathar, also a Sanskrit professor in Annamalai University and his wife Narayani in travancore music family.
-He was a genius in the early 1930s for the Indian percussion instrument Mridangam.
-Those who have listened to him can still revoke their sweet memories of this percussionist.

 Popularly called as NSG in music circle (Reference: Sangeetha priya album).

 Having born in sangeetha parambara where his forefathers have contributed to Harikatha, vocal and harmonium, he learnt music from his father Sthanu Bagavathar and elder brother Padmanabha Iyer.
 During one such katha kalakshepam, Travancore Raja recognized this toddler' talent after seeing him playing with rhythm and Talas and encouraged him to get trained in mridangam.
 He was trained by many vidwans of the golden era and acquired the treasure of playing for various compositions.
 He along with his brother Nagercoil harihara iyer and his father Sthanu Iyer promoted the Tamil krithis of legend Lakshmana Pillai (Reference: Shanmuga magazine).
 He has trained many students in vocal and mridangam including his sons, nephew Suchindrum krishnan, salvadi etc. and encouraged many young artists of that era to mark their feet who have their musical lineages now.